What is a “True” Elephant Sanctuary?

 Global Sanctuary for Elephants (GSE) – Brazil

 Global Sanctuary for Elephant’s (GSE) pilot project is Elephant Sanctuary Brazil.
-GSE was founded by elephant experts Dr. Joyce Poole of Elephant Voices and Scott Blais, co-founder of TES.
+GSE was founded by elephant experts Dr. Joyce Poole and Scott Blais.
 Dedicated to the development of international elephant sanctuaries, Scott and his wife, Kat Blais, opened the first-phase sanctuary on 2800 acres of land.
 Their first two elephants — Maia and Guida — arrived in October 2016, and their transition to new life is well underway.
 A third Asian elephant, Rana, joined the herd in December, 2018, and lovely Guida passed away in 2019.
 Maia and Rana were joined by a new herd mate in October, 2019, the beautiful Ramba, who was the last circus elephant in Chile.
 In November, 2019, Asian elephant Lady joined the herd at GSE from a zoo in Brazil.
 Recently, Asian elephants Pocha and Guillemina joined the growing herd.
 Ramba and Pocha have passed.
 The sanctuary is actively pursuing African elephants from a zoo in Argentina.